mattcph/TinyNav.js/README.md

 Changelog
 ======

+mattcph - see fork for commit details.
+All the new code is still free, and comes with lots of hacks and improvements for real world usage.

+v1.1.mattcph (2013-09-01) - dom object for injection, active/inactive options, preferred active for selector ,)

 v1.1 (2012-11-14) - Adds an optional "label" tag before the "select" tag, thanks to [@larcher](https://github.com/larcher)

 v1.05 (2012-10-19) - Adds the support for multiple navigation depths, thanks to [@nicoandrade](https://github.com/nicoandrade)